ees4/KeepTradeCut-Scraper/README.md

 # KeepTradeCut-Scraper
 ** NOTE: I've added a file that simply exports it to a file locally named ktc.csv, if the whole google sheets upload is too complex. **
+If you want, you can just run ktc_to_csv.py from your terminal and it should work without too much trouble, as long as you have python and the relevant packages.

 A python program to scrape the keeptradecut website and upload data to a google sheet.